Driving in Mexico: All you Need to Know

 “Obviously” (only to them) it will be much “easier” to buy a fully inclusive tour, inclusive of transportation, or go to fake parks where you would be looked after all the time like little kids and nobody can hurt you.

-It’s ok to choose organized tours if this is what you prefer because you don’t have to think about anything else and you only need to follow the tour leader’s instructions.
+It’s okay to choose organized tours if you prefer because you don’t have to think about anything else and only need to follow the tour leader’s instructions.
 It makes sense.
-Driving on your own would definitely require more attention and engagement and probably more time.
+Driving on your own would definitely require more attention, engagement, and probably more time.

 But if you, like me, don’t like to be told where to go and how much time you can spend there, when you must eat, pee, look or listen, then you will have an issue with tours.

-You just need to understand some unwritten rules, and that is what this article is about.
+You just need to understand some unwritten rules, which is what this article is about.

 Traveling by bus in Mexico